ATOMNFT/M5stick-Marauder/README.md

 <hr>

 ## 🛠️ Fixes as of 04/07/24 🛠️
-- ** Station sniffing and attacks added back in.
 - ** BLE swift pairing windows attack fixed with no crashes and very fast attacks.

+## 🚧 Work In Progress 🚧
+- ** Station sniffing and attacks in the works.

 <br>